 In late 2017, Lebanon issued licenses for oil and gas exploration and production in Blocks 4 and 9 of its maritime territory to a consortium of three major energy companies, French firm Total S.A, Italian firm Eni International, and Russian firm Novatek.
 After Lebanon outlined a plan to begin offshore exploration in 2019, disputes over the confines of the surrounding territorial waters, specifically the overlapping block 9 with Israel, have reignited more fiercely.

 After years of restrictive discussions, Lebanon is undertaking a huge initiative that, if run smoothly, will likely strengthen its suffering economy.
-With access to natural gas, Lebanon can reduce its dependence on imported energy, generate power domestically and more sustainably, and most importantly create a flourishing oil and gas sector (O&G) that will generate more revenue and help ease its high public debt.
+With access to natural gas, Lebanon can reduce dependence on imported energy, generate power domestically and more sustainably, and most importantly create a flourishing oil and gas sector (O&G) that will generate more revenue and help ease high public debt.
 But it will face many obstacles as preparations begin, particularly the Lebanese-Israeli border disputes and internal corruption.

 The Origins of the Maritime Dispute

 Discoveries of oil and gas fields in the eastern Mediterranean Sea began in 2009, intensifying the interdependence between the surrounding nations, namely Lebanon, Israel, Syria, Cyprus, and Egypt.
 There is an estimated 122 trillion cubic feet of recoverable gas and 1.7 billion barrels of recoverable oil in the stretch of water from coast to coast.
 As each state adjacent to the Levant Basin tries to get a piece for itself, clear delineation of maritime borders has been a top security priority.
 Unfortunately, the region’s history of clashes over territories, water, and other essential resources has made this process very difficult and tense.